MetPX/sarracenia/doc/design/message_considerations.rst

 Look at different ways of representing those flags:

- - prefer a single space-separated field within a dd.post message for unix filter command compatibility. post syntax is re-used by log messages
+ - prefer a single space-separated field within a sr.post message for unix filter command compatibility. post syntax is re-used by log messages
    (logs are just post messages with a suffix, and a different topic)
  - Assume default value is false when k omitted, true when present.